Working with the SecurityFramework

 - Signed: Conformance check using the current UTC DateTime (CAdES-B signature Type).

-- SignedWithTimestamp: Conformance check using the provided timestamp (CAdES-T signature Type).
+- SignedWithTimestamp: Conformance check using the provided timestamp (CAdES-T signature type).

 - Automatic: The system decides whether to use the provided timestamp's (if available), or defaults to the current UTC